-Stonecutters Bridge is the world’s second longest spanning cable-stayed bridge, with a main span of 1,018m.
+Stonecutters Bridge is the world’s second longest spanning cable-stayed bridge at the time of completion, with a main span of 1,018m.
 The bridge straddles the Rambler Channel at the entrance to the Kwai Chung container terminals, providing a landmark gateway to Hong Kong, one of the world’s most vibrant trade centres.

 The 1.6km long crossing is the centrepiece of the new Route 8 strategic link, a 7.6km long, dual three-lane expressway linking Cheung Sha Wan and Tsing Yi Island.
 The route improves access between the International Airport and the urban areas of West Kowloon, and provides enhanced links to the container port.

 With a highly distinctive form, its key design features include a 1,018m long, steel main span, supported by two 290m tall concrete and stainless steel towers and a 53m-wide deck split into two streamlined boxes and connected by cross girders.
 It will be one of two cable-stay bridges in the world with a span in excess of 1,000m.